bodias/machine-learning/projects/capstone/capstone_proposal_template.md

 ### Domain Background

 Financial institutions, in general, always try to measure the likelihood of a customer to pay a loan, using data from various sources to make this prediction.
 The bigger the risk the higher the interest rates and the risk of a loan default.
-Alhtough this is not a new subject, the evolution of machine learning algorithms have helped to spread the utilization of them, as we can see in Flint[^fn1] and Chang, Dae-oong Kim and Kondo[^fn2] work.
+Alhtough this is not a new subject, the evolution of machine learning algorithms have helped to spread the utilization of them, as we can see in Flint's work named *"Predicting Student Loan Defaults"* and Chang, Dae-oong Kim and Kondo work named *"Predicting Default Risk of Lending Club Loans"* .
 The former tried to address the risk associated with student loans back in 1997, and the latter expressed its methods to achieve good results in a peer-to-peer lending company.

+**References :**
-[^fn1]: Thomas A. Flint, The Journal of Higher Education.
+Thomas A. Flint, The Journal of Higher Education.
 Vol. 68, No. 3 (May - Jun., 1997), pp. 322-354
-[^fn2]: Shunpo Chang, Dae-oong, Kondo.
+<BR>Shunpo Chang, Dae-oong, Kondo.
 Predicting Default Risk of Lending Club Loans.
 Stanford University.

 ### Problem Statement